marijnh/Eloquent-JavaScript/17_canvas.md

 {{index CSS, "transform (CSS)", [DOM, graphics]}}

 Browsers give us several ways to display ((graphics)).
 The simplest way is to use styles to position and color regular DOM elements.
-This can get you quite far, as the game in the [previous chapter](game) showed.
+This can get us quite far, as the game in the [previous chapter](game) showed.
 By adding partially transparent background ((image))s to the nodes, we can make them look exactly the way we want.
 It is even possible to rotate or skew nodes with the `transform` style.

 But we'd be using the DOM for something that it wasn't originally designed for.
 Some tasks, such as drawing a ((line)) between arbitrary points, are extremely awkward to do with regular HTML elements.